foxcrate/node_jwt_mysql/README.md

 - User register through "/api/register" by submitting name, email and password.
 - User login through "/api/login".
 If Right creditionals submiited; user will get a token to user it.
 - User view all system users through "/api/all_users".
-The authentication token should be added as 'Authorization' header.
+The authentication token should be added as 'Authorization' header to be able to view al users